2021-22 Graduate Student Information

 - Aetna will waive copays for all diagnostic testing related to COVID-19.

 - The Student Health Service Referral requirement is lifted for the remainder of the plan year.

 - Please contact the Insurance Office at (215) 746-3535 or firstname.lastname@example.org with any questions.

 Any student who is showing COVID-19 symptoms, has tested positive, or has health-related questions can call Penn’s Student Health Service at (215) 746-3535 for guidance.
 Students outside of the Philadelphia region can still contact Student Health, or you can contact another provider.
 Penn Student Health Insurance covers students anywhere they go.

 If you are unable to teach or work remotely due to illness, you should email your instructors as well as ASCGradCourses@asc.upenn.edu.
 If you are a TF this semester, you should also contact the faculty member teaching the course.

-Beginning Monday, August 30, the Annenberg Library will be open from 9am to 5pm on weekdays.
+The Annenberg Library is open from 9am to 5pm on weekdays.
 It will be closed on weekends.
 These hours are subject to change.

 Milestones & Deadlines

 Qualification Evaluation (QE) and Comprehensive Exams will take place under normal procedures.
 Proposal and dissertation defense meetings will continue to take place online.
 Please see the Graduate Student Handbook for detailed information about program milestones and other degree requirements.

 Dissertation research sometimes requires travel for field work or archival research — trips that may not be currently possible.
 Advisors and advisees should communicate closely to discuss research strategies and adapt research projects as needed.